ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 #### **Constants**

 Unchanging values can be declared with the `const` keyword.
-Constants can be character, string, boolean, or numeric values:
+Constants can be characters, strings, booleans, or numeric values:

 ```go
 const Pi = 3.14